practicalli/clojure/clojure-editors/index.md

 <iframe style="width:100%;height:100%;border:0px solid #000000" src="https://www.youtube.com/embed/NDrpclY54E0" scrolling="yes">This browser does not support Iframe</iframe>
 </div>

-> #### Warning::Calva with LSP adds 2Gb+ RAM
-> The current version of Calva runs clojure-lsp when ever a Clojure project is opened.
-The `clojure-lsp` process will use a minimum of 2Gb RAM and over 3Gb if a significant number of dependencies are included in the project.
->
-> Use Calva version 2.0.134 if RAM resources are constrained.
-A specific version can be selected via *Extensions > Install Another Version...*

 <!-- NeoVim and Conjure -->
 {% content "vimconjure"%}

 [![Neovim and Conjure](https://raw.githubusercontent.com/practicalli/graphic-design/live/banners/neovim-conjure-banner.png)](https://raw.githubusercontent.com/practicalli/graphic-design/live/banners/neovim-conjure-banner.png)

-Neovim is a hyperextensible Vim-based text editor that is a drop-in replacement of Vim, implemented in less coded, fully compatible with Vim's editing model and Vimscript extension language.
+Neovim is a hyperextensible Vim-based text editor that is a drop-in replacement of Vim, implemented in less coded, fully compatible with Vim"s editing model and Vimscript extension language.
 Neovim also allows configuration in Lua.

 [Conjure](https://github.com/Olical/conjure) is an interactive environment for evaluating code within your running program, initially targeted at Lisp languages such as Clojure.